Oracle Cloud LLMs: 44% Better Price-Performance

 Autonomous Database for ML

-Build models with SQL or Python.
-Algorithms optimized for Oracle Database.
-Leverage database parallelism automatically.
+Build models with SQL or Python using algorithms optimized for Oracle Database, and get database parallelism automatically.

 -- Train model directly in database